-In his role as Co-Executive Chairman and CEO, Joe Lacob is the managing member of the Golden State Warriors’ ownership group.
-Currently in his ninth year in the role, he serves on the NBA Board of Governors and is a member of the league’s Planning Committee and Labor Committee.
+In his role as co-executive chairman & CEO, Joe Lacob is the managing member of the Golden State Warriors’ ownership group.
+Beginning in 2010 in this capacity, he serves on the NBA Board of Governors and is a member of the league’s Planning Committee and Labor Committee.

-In addition to the Warriors’ organization-wide honors, Lacob was named the 2016 recipient of the Sports Executive of the Year award by the Sports Business Journal.
-He was also named one of the Bay Area’s Most Admired CEO’s by the San Francisco Business Times in November of 2015.
+In addition to the Warriors’ organization-wide honors, Lacob was named the 2016 recipient of the Sports Executive of the Year award by Sports Business Journal.
+He was also named one of the Bay Area’s Most Admired CEOs by the San Francisco Business Times in November of 2015.

-Since making a then-record-setting $450-million bid to purchase his hometown NBA club — a longtime dream of the Atherton resident—and assuming control of the team on November 12, 2010, Lacob has been the driving force behind many of the creative changes that have transpired with the organization, including several major announcements, prominent personnel additions and an emphasis on transparency.
-Additionally, since its inception in 2012, the revamped Warriors Community Foundation has delivered over $10 million in economic impact to local school districts and non-profits serving at-risk and underserved students.
+Since making a then-record-setting $450-million bid to purchase his hometown NBA club and assuming control of the team on November 12, 2010, Lacob has been the driving force behind many of the creative changes that have transpired with the organization, including several major announcements, prominent personnel additions and an emphasis on transparency.
+Additionally, since its inception in 2012, the revamped Warriors Community Foundation has awarded over $25 million in impact to the Bay Area, including over $15 million in yearly educational grants to various Bay Area organizations.

-During his first full offseason as owner in the summer of 2011, Lacob recruited two of the most experienced, successful and respected individuals in NBA circles to join the organization, landing NBA Hall of Famer and basketball icon Jerry West as an executive board member, and hiring longtime league and team executive—and 2018 Hall of Fame inductee—Rick Welts as president and chief operating officer.
+During his first full off-season with the organization (summer of 2011), Lacob recruited two of the most experienced, successful and respected individuals in NBA circles to join the franchise, landing NBA Hall of Famer and basketball icon Jerry West as an executive board member, and hiring longtime league and team executive—and 2018 Hall of Fame inductee—Rick Welts as president and chief operating officer.
 Additionally, Lacob played a significant role in the hiring of successful sports agent Bob Myers, who is now the club’s president of basketball operations/general manager, and Head Coach Steve Kerr.
 Myers was named NBA Executive of the Year following the Warriors championship seasons of 2014-15 and 2016-17; Kerr was named NBA Coach of the Year following the 2015-16 season.

-Lacob’s NBA and professional sports experience dates back over two decades, including a five-year tenure as minority owner of the Boston Celtics, where he served on the basketball committee.
-He earned his first NBA championship ring in 2008 with the storied franchise before selling his minority stake to purchase the Warriors.
+Lacob’s NBA and professional sports experience dates back over two decades, including a five-year tenure as minority investor of the Boston Celtics, where he served on the basketball committee.
+He earned his first NBA championship ring in 2008 with the Celtics before selling his minority stake to purchase the Warriors.

-Lacob began his career at Menlo Park, California, based Kleiner Perkins Caufield & Byers in 1987.
-Though still a strategic advisor to the firm, he has relinquished his managing partner role in order to pursue his lifelong goal of owning and operating an NBA team.
+In 1987, Lacob began his career at Kleiner Perkins Caufield & Byers, based in Menlo Park, Calif.
+Though still a strategic advisor to the firm, he relinquished his managing partner role in order to pursue his lifelong goal of owning and operating an NBA franchise.
 In his role as a venture capitalist, he led investments in over 50 start-up companies across multiple fields in life sciences and medical technologies, the internet and energy.

-Lacob earned a Bachelor’s in Biological Sciences from the University of California-Irvine, a Master’s in Public Health (Epidemiology) from UCLA and an M.B.A. from the Stanford Graduate School of Business.
-He credits his Master’s degree in Epidemiology (biostatistics) with providing him a background in statistics that helped drive his passion for sports.
+Lacob earned a bachelor’s degree in Biological Sciences from the University of California-Irvine, a master’s degree in Public Health (Epidemiology) from UCLA and an M.B.A. from the Stanford Graduate School of Business.
+He credits his master’s degree in Epidemiology (biostatistics) with providing him a background in statistics that helped drive his passion for sports.
 It also played a role in his decision to invest in Sportsline—one of the first sports internet sites—and one of Lacob’s earliest sports success stories.
 He was also a primary investor and pioneer of the American Basketball League, a professional women’s basketball league that eventually succumbed to the WNBA.
 Lacob continues as one of the original partners in the Pebble Beach Company, an effort formed to bring the historic Pebble Beach resort and golf course back to long-term American ownership.
 Additionally, Lacob has been involved with Stanford basketball for over 30 years and is a fixture in his courtside seats at Maples Pavilion.
-Lacob currently serves on the Board of Directors of one public company, Align Technology, as well as several other privately-held companies, including Neuropace and Athos, a wearable technology startup in athletic wear.
+Lacob currently serves on the Board of Directors of two public companies, Align Technology and NeuroPace, as well as several other privately-held companies.

 In recent years, Lacob has been involved in industry organizations including the American Heart Association and the AHA Roundtable.
 He has also been very active at Stanford University, serving on advisory boards at the medical center, business school and athletic department.
 Lacob’s philanthropic interests focus on education, both in the community and with universities.
 In 2014, he gifted $1 million to Washington University in St. Louis to establish a new Sports Management program at the Olin Business School.
 He has also provided scholarships to a number of high potential academic and athletic high school and college students in need, and has funded both a GSB professorship and the building of the Lacob Sports Medicine Center at Stanford.